 The rapid spread of releases was probably due to the efforts of a bulletin board system operator originally known as Timelord, who in February of 1990 changed his alias to The Slavelord and his bulletin board to The Slave Den.
 The name change was to reflect a new method of software exchange he had pioneered where all the personnel working under him had to lose their distinctive aliases, had to fulfil a quota to maintain their membership and were only referred under a generic moniker of 'Humble Slave'.
 The generic names served both as advertising for the group but also helped to maintain member loyalty through the lessening of their autonomy.
 Most other competing groups of the era frowned at these heavy handed tactics.

-The march 1991 release of 4D Sports Boxing came with an nfo listing The Candyman, Fabulous Furlough, NightWriter, Magnetic, The Slavelord, Predator, Mr. Plato, Fletcher Christian, Lord Blix, Barimor, The Viper, BamBam, Lord Zombie, The Guch, Eddie Haskel, Funakoshi, Wico, The Humble Sysop, Drool Master Rick, JROK, Mr. M, Mace Mandella, Belgarion and The Humble Babe as members at that time.
+4D Sports Boxing (march 1991) came with an nfo listing The Candyman, Fabulous Furlough, Nightwriter, Magnetic, The Slavelord, Predator, Mr. Plato, Fletcher Christian, Lord Blix, Barimor, The Viper, BamBam, Lord Zombie, The Guch, Eddie Haskel, Wico, The Humble Sysop, Drool Master Rick, Jrok, Mr. M and Mace Mandella, Belgarion and The Humble Babe as members at that time.
 A separate home-brew division known as THG/FX rose inside the group.
 Founded by a programmer and hacker by the name of Sauron THG/FX released a number of unique scene associated products.
 Probably their most well-known product was The Humble Guys Intro Maker which had at least 3 revisions.
 This was an application that enabled scene groups and the operators of bulletin board systems to create their own advertisements in software with nearly no programming knowledge.
 It was widely used by both pirate and legitimate bulletin board systems and inspired a number of clone applications.
 During the fall of 1991 a significant number of members and affiliated bulletin boards were dropped from the group.
 These culled persons teamed up with a few disgruntled members who had survived the cut and together they formed a new group known as the United Software Associates.
 It wasn't long after that the young USA teamed up with the European based Fairlight and a great rivalry ensured between these upstarts and the incumbent The Humble Guys.
 The Humble Guy's downfall was a familiar story to many groups of this era as it was not dramatic or even interesting.
 Rather over time real life got in the way of the day to day management of the group until the brand simply faded into insignificance.
 Originally Candyman had handled the organisation of the group.
 He operated it more like a business than a hobby but his system eventually conflicted with his own business and family life.
 He retired from the scene and left the United States for Mexico.
 Fabulous Furlough took over the group in the absence of Candyman.
 But he also found the daily grind of maintaining The Humble Guys as a professional organisation too much work.
+See his interview in The SCD Report 14 for context.
 He left the PC scene and joined an emerging scene on the Super Nintendo console platform.
 In December, THG/FX published the magazine The Humble Review 1.
 It was always intended to have future issues but it never came to be.

 In 1992 Slavelord took over operations but his efforts lasted for less than a year.
 He left the group after discovering that one of his fellow organisers had been syphoning communal funds that were intended for the daily operations of the group.
 Slavelord went to team up with some former The Firm members to create the Originally Funny Guys.
 This venture had a few releases but was abruptly shutdown on October of 1992 after the Slavelord had one of his old bulletin board intro-advertisements broadcast nationwide on an NBC Dateline 'underground hackers' expose.